This tax guide provides an overview of the indirect tax system and rules to be aware of for doing business in Philippines.

 There is no group VAT registration in the Philippines.

-No, the appointment of a fiscal representative is not required in the Philippines.
-In case a non-established person is subject to VAT in the Philippines, the VAT shall be withheld and remitted by the person or entity in the Philippines in behalf of the unregistered person by filing a separate VAT declaration/return (BIR Form 1600).
+In case a non-established foreign business is subject to VAT in the Philippines for services rendered in the Philippines, or in case an NDSP provided digital services consumed in the Philippines to a person engaged in business in the Philippines, the VAT shall be withheld and remitted by the person or entity in the Philippines on behalf of the unregistered person by filing a separate VAT declaration/return (BIR Form 1600-VT).
+In case the transaction of the NDSP is with a consumer, the NDSP will be the one to remit the VAT to the BIR.

-On the other hand, the quarterly VAT returns cover the amount of gross sales or receipts for the taxable quarter.
-The VAT payable for the taxable quarter is reduced by the payments in the monthly VAT declarations and allowable input taxes.
-The quarterly VAT return should be filed by a VAT-registered taxpayer, whether filing manually or under eFPS, not later than the 25th day following the close of the taxable quarter.
+The Philippine VAT law and regulations imposes upon VAT- registered taxpayers an obligation to file VAT returns on a quarterly basis.
+The quarterly VAT returns cover the amount of gross sales for the taxable quarter and should be filed by a VAT-registered taxpayer, whether filing manually or electronically, not later than the 25th day following the close of the taxable quarter.

-No annual VAT return is required to be filed by VAT registered taxpayers in the Philippines.
+No annual VAT return is required to be filed by VAT-registered taxpayers in the Philippines.

 All VAT-registered taxpayers are required to submit quarterly summary list of sales (SLS), summary list of purchases (SLP) and, if applicable, summary list of importations (SLI).
 The information in the summary lists is used for computerized matching to detect under declaration of sales and/or purchases.